For Admitted Students - Environmental Leadership in Hawai'i

 - Sturdy, closed toe shoes that can be worn for hiking (hiking boots not required)

-- Reef shoes or a similar type of waterproof shoe that you can wear to protect feet on shores that have sharp, volcanic material.
-We will not be at soft, white sandy beaches.
+- Water shoes or aqua shoes (a closed-toe waterproof shoe, not flip-flops) that you can wear to protect feet on shores that have sharp volcanic material.

 - Any prescribed medications and a copy of original prescription